rearc-data/fivethirtyeight-trump-approval-ratings/product-description.md

-How unpopular is Donald Trump? | FiveThirtyEight
+Donald Trump's Approval Ratings | FiveThirtyEight
 =========================

 The source code outlining how this product gathers, transforms, revises and publishes its datasets is available at [https://github.com/rearc-data/fivethirtyeight-trump-approval-ratings](https://github.com/rearc-data/fivethirtyeight-trump-approval-ratings).